reducejs/reduce-web-component/README.md

     if (jsFile.indexOf('/path/to/src/component/') === 0) {
       // bind index.js and index.css together
       // If `component/A/index.js` requires `component/B/index.js`,
-      // then `component/B/index.css` will always be packed into the bundle containing `component/A/index.css`
+      // then `component/B/index.css` will always be packed into bundles
+      // containing `component/A/index.css`
-      // (or in the common bundle it shares with other bundles). return path.dirname(jsFile) + '/index.css'
+      // (or in the common bundle they share). return path.dirname(jsFile) + '/index.css'
     }
   },